sylikc/jpegview/readme.txt

 - Color and contrast correction switched off in default INI file.
   It is recommended to switch it on for dedicated folders only, e.g. folders with digicam photos.
   Of course any user INI file remains untouched by this change.
+- Due to an internal code simplification, all parameter DB entries for BMP images created with older versions are lost with 1.0.14.
+Note that other formats (e.g. JPG) are not affected.

 [1.0.13]